-Learn how to make Arancini, the irresistible Sicilian finger food: fried rice balls stuffed with meat sauce.
+Learn how to make Arancini, the irresistible Sicilian finger food: fried risotto balls stuffed with meat sauce.
 Helpful step-by-step pictures included!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.